tearust/t-rust/obsidian/_gitbook-dev-docs/1_tutorial/4.2_sample_front_end_code_walkthrough/README.md

 ```

-We first check if the chain name is available from Metamask SDK.
-If not exists, we display error asking the user to install Metamask.
+We first check if the chain name is available from the Metamask SDK.
+If it doesn't exist, we display an error and ask the user to install Metamask.

 ```
 const chain = await self.wf.layer1.getChain();
     if(chain.name === 'Offline'){